Damages (TV series): Season four

 Glenn Close and Rose Byrne returned as regulars for the fourth season.
 John Goodman and Dylan Baker joined the cast.
 Chris Messina guest starred.

 The fourth season opens to reveal Ellen's new job at another law firm (the same firm she was offered a position at in season one).
 Ending Ellen's search for a career-defining case, she begins researching and gathering witnesses for a wrongful-death suit against private military contractor Howard T. Erickson (John Goodman), who heads the "HighStar" security company.
 Erickson made his fortune supplying the U.S. government with security forces in Afghanistan and is protected by his connections within the highest echelons of power in Washington, D.C.
 During a high school reunion, Ellen enlists her old friend Chris Sánchez (Chris Messina), a HighStar employee, as her key witness.
-Unfortunately, the law firm Ellen works for, fearful of repercussions, rejects the case, forcing Ellen to seek the resources for case elsewhere.
+Unfortunately, the law firm Ellen works for, fearful of repercussions, rejects the case, forcing Ellen to seek resources for the case elsewhere.
 After Patty sees Ellen harassed by a supporter of HighStar while she and Ellen have lunch together, she offers Ellen everything necessary to file the case.
 As the case unfolds, Jerry Boorman (Dylan Baker), an opportunist deeply tied to Erickson and the CIA, works all angles to prevent the case from progressing, fearful that his true involvement in the wrongful-deaths will be discovered.

 Once the case is clearly resolved, Ellen and Patty meet in Manhattan in a spot overlooked by the Statue of Liberty.
-Ellen is angry because Patty put Chris in danger to continue the case despite her protest.
+Ellen is angry because Patty put Chris in danger by continuing the case despite her protest.
 In response, Patty offers Ellen her hand claiming that they "can do great things together".
 Ellen refuses and says goodbye.